Achieving caribou conservation gains and enhanced winter recreational opportunities

 - Three of the four woodland caribou herds found in Jasper National Park have dropped to critically low numbers and are at risk of disappearing.
 In 2011, Parks Canada released the Conservation Strategy for Southern Mountain Caribou in Canada’s National Parks proposing actions to address caribou declines.

-- Proposed changes to winter recreational access in Jasper National Park is one action to address the threat of facilitated predator access.
+- Delayed winter recreational access in Jasper National Park is one action to address the threat of facilitated predator access.
 Caribou are adapted to live at high elevations, where deep snow helps them avoid predators.
 Packed winter trails into important caribou habitat can increase the risk of predation on these small herds.

 - It is well documented that wolves travel more efficiently in winter on packed trails and this increases their ability to hunt in these areas.